pcarolan/magic/readme.md

 # 🪄 Magic

-OOLLM: Think it, call it, chain it: Magic lets you call any method and get instant LLM answers using fluent Ruby.
+OOLLM: Think it, call it, chain it: Magic lets you call and compose any method you can think of using fluent Ruby.

 [![Tests](https://github.com/pcarolan/magic/actions/workflows/test.yml/badge.svg)](https://github.com/pcarolan/magic/actions/workflows/test.yml)